Event Details |

 Venue: Radisson SAS Portman Hotel, London.

-Infosys is a Gold sponsor of the IDC SOA Conference 2007.
+Gold sponsor of the IDC SOA Conference 2007.
 Visit Infosys' booth to know more about our SOA offerings.

 Service-oriented architecture promises an architectural strategy to ensure that the IT infrastructure that supports the business is agile, flexible and cost-effective.
 British Energy embraced this architectural strategy for a large internal business change program and realized that the strategy for execution is not just about enterprise service buses, service repositories and registries, WSDL, BPM and BAM.

-Jeremy Lock and Sohel Aziz will talk about the impact of SOA on an IT organization's people, processes and technology.
+Sohel Aziz will talk about the impact of SOA on an IT organization's people, processes and technology.
 They will discuss some of the key challenges in SOA adoption and what companies need to look out for while dealing with "SOA from the trenches".

 Jeremy Lock has been an IT Manager in British Energy since 1997.
 In 2001, he managed the investment program that created the trading systems capability that transitioned British Energy from the pool into the New Electricity Trading Arrangements (NETA).
 Jeremy has a background in the nuclear industry.
 He has held various mechanical, process, and C&I design and implementation roles.
 He has produced key safety cases to support operation of nuclear refueling systems and spent a significant period directly supporting the CEO of the utility during the privatization and creation of British Energy and its early months of operation in the private sector.